Ada-Developers-Academy/core-unit-1/what-is-software-development/what-is-software.md

 ## What does "Open Source" mean?

-Open Source Software (OSS) means software that was intentionally built with an open development process -- the development and its source code is available for people to look at, and to use! (within its licenses).
+Open Source Software (OSS) means software that was intentionally built with an open development process -- the development and its source code is available for the public to look at, and to use! (within its licenses).
 OSS encourages collaboration, lower barriers to entry, and accountability.

 ### !end-callout